Authing/docs/docs/en/guides/connections/enterprise/wecom-delegated-development-mode/README.md

 <img src="./images/004.png" >

-Fill in the URL of the **event address** obtained from the {{$localeConfig.brandName}} console into the **generation development template callback URL** in the enterprise WeChat service provider backend, configuration development information, and then click Save
+Fill in the URL of the **event address** obtained from the {{$localeConfig.brandName}} console into the **generation development template callback URL** in the WeCom service provider backend, configuration development information, and then click Save

 <img src="./images/08.png" >

-## Step 3: Go live with the Enterprise WeChat Generation Development Application Template
+## Step 3: Go live with the WeCom Generation Development Application Template

-3.1 In the Enterprise WeChat service provider backend, select Application Management, and in **Online Application Development**, click the **Submit Online button** to submit the development template you just created
+3.1 In the WeCom service provider backend, select Application Management, and in **Online Application Development**, click the **Submit Online button** to submit the development template you just created

 <img src="./images/10.png" >

 <img src="./images/11.png" >

-3.2 Enterprise Wechat will review the development templates, after the review, click on the template, enter the development template review details, and select **Submit to go live**
+3.2 WeCom will review the development templates, after the review, click on the template, enter the development template review details, and select **Submit to go live**
 <img src="./images/11-1.png" >

 <img src="./images/11-2.png" >

-3.3 On the Enterprise WeChat **App Development** page, select **App Development**, select the app template that needs to be authorized, and click **View Template Information**
+3.3 On the WeCom **App Development** page, select **App Development**, select the app template that needs to be authorized, and click **View Template Information**

 <img src="./images/12.png" >